-These breakfast models include Grab & Go to the Classroom or to a Common Area, Breakfast in the Classroom, Breakfast as a Class, and Second Chance Breakfast.
-This change can significantly increase breakfast participation rates by increasing convenience for students and combatting the stigma associated with school breakfast participation.
+These breakfast models include: Gran & Go to the Classroom or to a Common Area; Breakfast in the Classroom; Breakfast as a Class; and Second Chance Breakfast.
+This simple change can significantly increase breakfast participation rates by combatting the stigma associated with school breakfast participation and increase convenience for students.